PECANN: Parallel Efficient Clustering with Graph-Based Approximate Nearest Neighbor Search: Framework

 \myparagraph{Vamana Graph Construction} Vamana~\cite{jayaram2019diskann, ANNScaling} is one of the graph-based indices that we use for ANNS.
 Its parallel construction algorithm~\cite{ANNScaling} builds the graph by running greedy search (from \Cref{alg:greedySearch}) on each point $x_i$ (in batches), and then adds edges from $x_i$ to points visited during the search ($\mathcal{V}$).
 It requires a degree bound parameter $R$, such that in the constructed graph each vertex has at most $R$ out-neighbors.
 If adding edges between $x_i$ and $\mathcal{V}$ causes a vertex's degree to exceed $R$, a pruning procedure is called to iteratively select at most $R$ out-neighbors.
 The pruning algorithm also has a parameter $\alpha \geq 1$ that controls how aggressive the pruning is; a higher $\alpha$ corresponds to more aggressive pruning, which can lead to less than $R$ neighbors being selected.
 Intuitively, this heuristic prunes the long edge of a triangle, with a slack of $\alpha$.
 The details of the pruning algorithm can be found in~\cite{jayaram2019diskann}.

 The original Vamana graph construction algorithm~\cite{jayaram2019diskann, ANNScaling} starts the greedy search from a single point, which is the medoid of $P$.
 Starting from a single point can make the algorithm require a high degree bound and beam width to achieve good results on clustered data because a search can be trapped within the cluster that the medoid is in.
-To improve performance without needing a large degree bound and beam width (which degrades performance), we use an optimization where we randomly sample a set of starting points for the Vamana graph construction algorithm instead of starting from the medoid alone.
-This random sampling heuristic is also explored in \cite{lin2019comparative}.
+Instead of using a large degree bound and beam width, which degrades performance, we use an optimization where we randomly sample a set of starting points for the Vamana graph construction algorithm instead of starting from the medoid alone.
+This heuristic is also explored in \cite{lin2019comparative}.